dropbox/amqp-coffee/README.md

 ### connection.publish(exchange, routingKey, data, [publishOptions], [callback])

 amqp-coffee manages publisher channels and sets them up on the first publish.
-A separate channel is used for confirm channels, compared to non confirm channels.
+Confirming is a state a channel must be put in, so a channel is needed for confimed publishes and one for non confimed publishes.
+They are only created on demand.
 So you should have a maximum of 2 channels publishing for a single connection.

+New in 0.1.20 if you set the mandatory or immediate flag with the confirm flag we add a tracking header on that message headers.x-seq which is a numeric representation of that message just like the sequence number.
+That flag is used to re-connect a messages that has failed publishing and come back as a "basicReturn" to a already existing callback.
+This allows you to publish to a queue that may not exist and get a bounce if it doesnt.
+Or if a queue is in a bad state the message will fail routing and come back.

 * `exchange`: string of the exchange to publish to
 * `routingKey`: string to use to route the message